georust/rinex/config/README.md

 ## More information

 Refer to the [Rinex Wiki]() for positioning and other examples.
-Refer to the [GNSS-RTK]() solver API for more information on the solver configuration.
+Refer to the [GNSS-RTK]() solver API for more indepth information on available settings.